1) Barup Sø

 The spit of Gedser Odde is situated at the point where Scandinavia stops and mid-Europe begins.
 The coast has steep - and geologically interesting - slopes going down to the beach, with flat farmland behind.
 The best place to watch migration over sea and land is at the southernmost point of the spit.
 Next to the lighthouse is the former lighthouse assistant's house, now renovated and home to Gedser bird station.
 Round it is a large garden, that attracts many passerines during a great part of the year.

 From the spit one can watch the sea migration, that is often quite considerable, especially on days with strong on-shore winds.
 This is mainly an autumn phenomenon.
 Gedser is best known for its many eiders, that can move past the spit in great concentrations.
 This migration takes place both in spring (around end March/beginning April) and in autumn.
 The spring migration of eiders is best seen from Kroghage at Gedser and Sdr.
 Boulevard, as the birds come from a west-south-west direction.
-Common scoter can be seen all year round: on some days over 3,000 individuals fly past Gedser Odde.
-In autumn, geese can be seen in their thousands, both flying past and stopping over, and there are many migrating divers, especially red-throated diver, that can reach numbers of 500 on the best days.
-With a little luck and patience, one can in autumn see all four species of skua, arctic skua being the most common with up to three-figure numbers on a good day.
-Gedser Odde is probably the locality in Denmark with highest numbers of migrating little gull both spring and autumn – every year that are some days with over 1,000 migrating birds and in autumn a total of around 10,000 fly past.
+Common scoter can be seen all year round: on some days over 5,000 individuals fly past Gedser Odde.
+In autumn, geese can be seen in their thousands, both flying past and stopping over, and there are many migrating divers, especially red-throated diver, that can reach numbers of 1,000 on the best days.
+With a little luck and patience, one can in autumn see all four species of skua, arctic skua being the most common with up to two-figure numbers on a good day.
+Gedser Odde is probably the locality in Denmark with highest numbers of migrating little gull both spring and autumn – every year that are some days with over 500 migrating birds and in autumn a total of around 10,000 fly past.
+In the winter season, long-tailed duck can be seen and heard from Sdr.
+Boulevard.

 Visiting and access:

-Gedser bird station is the locality in Denmark that rings the greatest number of birds - an impressive number in spring and a remarkable number and variety of birds in autumn.
+Gedser bird station is one of the localities in Denmark that rings the greatest number of birds - an impressive number in spring and a remarkable number and variety of birds in autumn.

 There are a few rules that must be kept if visiting the station garden: all visitors are asked to keep on the wide path that crosses the garden and goes round the cottage.
 It is not permitted to go over to the nets.

 The staff are specially trained in releasing the birds from the nets and in handling them correctly.
-If you wish to speak to the ringer, and he is not to be seen at the station, please sit down on the bench in front of the main building until he comes back from seeing to the nets.
+If you wish to speak to the ringer, and he/she is not to be seen at the station, please sit down on the bench in front of the main building until he/she comes back from seeing to the nets.

 Gedser bird station has an Open House arrangement at least twice a year.
 In spring, it takes place some time in April/May and in autumn it is usually the last Sunday in September.
 In addition, several walks are organized, for example in connection with the eider migration or with raptor migration.
-The bird station’s website can be downloaded here (in Danish only).
+The bird station’s English-language website can be downloaded here.

 Eiders.
 Photo: Jens Eriksen